tildearrow/furnace/README.md

 - `3xxx`: set fine duty.
 - `4xxx`: set fine cutoff. `xxx` range is 000-7ff.
+additionally, you can change the cutoff and/or duty as a macro inside an instrument by clicking the `absolute cutoff macro` and/or `absolute duty macro` checkbox at the bottom of the instrument. (for the filter, you also need to click the checkbox that says `volume macro is cutoff macro`.)

-> how do I use PCM on a PCM-capable system?
+> Q: how do I use PCM on a PCM-capable system?

-Two possibilities: the recommended way is via creating the "Amiga/Sample" type instrument and assigning sample to it, or via old, Deflemask-compatible method, using `17xx` effect
+A: Two possibilities: the recommended way is via creating the "Amiga/Sample" type instrument and assigning sample to it, or via old, Deflemask-compatible method, using `17xx` effect

-> my song sounds very odd at a certain point
+> Q: my song sounds very odd at a certain point

-file a bug report. use the Issues page.

-it's probably another playback inaccuracy.
+A: file a bug report. use the Issues page. it's probably another playback inaccuracy.

-> my song sounds correct, but it doesn't in DefleMask
+> Q: my song sounds correct, but it doesn't in DefleMask

-file a bug report **here**. it still is a playback inaccuracy.
+A: file a bug report **here**. it still is a playback inaccuracy.

-> my C64 song sounds terrible after saving as .dmf!
+> Q: my C64 song sounds terrible after saving as .dmf!

-that's a limitation of the DefleMask format. save in Furnace song format instead (.fur).
+A: that's a limitation of the DefleMask format. save in Furnace song format instead (.fur).

-> how do I solo channels?
+> Q: how do I solo channels?

-right click on the channel name.
+A: right click on the channel name.

+***
 # footnotes

 copyright (C) 2021-2022 tildearrow and contributors.